Every valuation, re-derivable

-One analytical engine produces every report.
-The platform runs multiple valuation methods in parallel, hybrid-weights them into a single concluded value, allocates across the cap table, and applies a marketability discount — for 409A, ASC 820, ASC 718, and international standards alike.
+One analytical engine.
+Five valuation methods, hybrid-weighted into a single conclusion, allocated across the cap table by three engines, and discounted for marketability by four models — for 409A, ASC 820, ASC 718, and international standards alike.

 Each method runs independently with full inputs and intermediate exhibits.
 The analyst assigns percentage weights; the platform computes a single Weighted Indicated Equity Value, reproducible to the cent.